Patient education: Prostate cancer screening (Beyond the Basics)

 Age to first consider screening — Screening discussions should begin at age 50 years for men at average risk for developing prostate cancer.
-Men with risk factors for prostate cancer (such as black men or a man with a father or brother who had prostate cancer) may want to begin screening at age 40 to 45.
+Men with risk factors for prostate cancer (such as black men or men with a father or brother who had prostate cancer) may want to begin screening discussions at age 40 to 45 years.

 How often to perform screening — Once screening begins, it should occur every two to four years (if continued testing is desired) and should include a PSA blood test.
-Some experts recommend yearly testing that also includes a rectal examination.
-(See 'Prostate cancer screening tests' above.)

-Screening not recommended — Screening is generally not recommended for men who are 70 years and older or for men who have serious health problems.
+Screening not recommended — Screening is generally not recommended for men whose life expectancy, or ability to undergo curative treatment, is limited by serious health problems.
 In these situations, the potential benefits of screening are outweighed by the likely harms.